Goayandi/kernel_x600-h533/README.md

 	1) Extract the kernel where ever you want.
 	2) Open the terminal in extracted kernel directory
+	3) Edit the toolchain path in start.sh
-	3) Type ./kernel.sh in terminal and press enter
+	4) Type . start.sh in terminal and press enter
-	4) After it completes compiling, you will get an image.gz-dtb in arch/arm64/boot
+	5) After it completes compiling, you will get an image.gz-dtb in arch/arm64/boot
-	5) There ends the kernel building.
+	6) There ends the kernel building.
-<h3> Note: </h3>

-	1) If error of permission denied occurs with kernel.sh.
-Type this
-	2) chmod 777 *        in the kernel directory

 <h3>Special Thanks to :</h3>

-	Pinnamanivenkat(me)
+	Sandeep Sethi(Me)
+	Pinnamanivenkat
 	Linus Torvalds( For the kernel initiative)
-	CoolPad company( For such a wonderful source) dragonpt for smartassv2 governor
+	CoolPad company( For such a wonderful source) dragonpt for smartassv2,alucard governor
-	Sandeep sethi
-	Ramesh Hunter & Amit Kumar ( For testing and encouraging) Team AMT
+	Ramesh Hunter & Amit Kumar ( For testing)
+	Anonymous Mediatek Team